Tawfik Toubi: Biography

-Toubi was born in Haifa to an Arab Orthodox family in 1922, he is the son of Elias and Alice (born Khoury). and was educated at the Mount Zion School in Jerusalem.
-He joined the Palestine Communist Party in 1941 and later was one of the founders of the League for National Liberation, which originally opposed partition of Palestine but later came to accept it, after the Soviet Union indicated that it would support partition.
+Toubi was born in Haifa to an Arab Orthodox family in 1922, the son of Elias and Alice (née Khoury), and was educated at the Mount Zion School in Jerusalem.
+He joined the Palestine Communist Party in 1941 and later was one of the founders of the National Liberation League in Palestine, which originally opposed partition of Palestine but later came to accept it, after the Soviet Union indicated that it would support partition.

 He was elected to the Knesset in Israel's first elections in 1949 as a member of Maki.
 He was re-elected in 1951, 1955, 1959 and 1961.
 In 1965 he was involved in a breakaway from Maki to form Rakah, and was voted back into the Knesset on the new party's list later in the same year.
 In 1976, he was elected deputy secretary general of the new Hadash party, an alliance of Rakah and several other smaller left-wing and Israeli Arab parties.
 He served as Hadash's secretary-general from 1989 to 1993, and was elected to the Knesset on Hadash's list in 1977, 1981, 1984 and 1988, before resigning from the Knesset in July 1990 and being replaced by Tamar Gozansky.
 Toubi was also publisher and editor of Arab language Communist paper Al Ittihad.
-He retired from the Knesset in 1990, after a 41-year tenure, and died on 12 March 2011, at age 88.
+He retired from the Knesset in 1990 after a 41-year tenure, and died on 12 March 2011, at the age of 88.

+Personal life

+Toubi was married to Olga Touma with whom he had one son, Elias Toubi.
+Elias studied medicine in Leningrad and today is a professor of medicine, serving as director of the Department of Immunology and Clinical Allergy at Bnei Zion Medical Center and director of the Italian Hospital in Haifa.